Buzz Aldrin

 “Get Your Ass To Mars” – Buzz

-In June of 2011 Buzz started a new company.
-Buzz Aldrin Enterprises, LLC to promote his brand.
-And oversee all perspectives of his public appearances, media, licensing, endorsements and efforts to promote the future of the space program.
+In June 2011, Buzz started a new company, Buzz Aldrin Enterprises, LLC, to promote his brand and oversee all aspects of his public appearances, media, licensing, endorsements, and efforts to promote the future of the space program.

 Buzz Receives The Congressional Gold Medal